A kissing cousin of the Bermuda Triangle.

 RELEASE DATE: July 1989

 I was really hoping Cobra Triangle would be the sequel to Cobra Command seeing as, you know, they both have the word COBRA in the title.
 Alas, it’s yet another Rare NES game destined for the bargain bin of history.
 To digress for a moment, Rare is such a strange, on-again, off-again company.
 Before they made Donkey Kong Country, they developed almost forty games for the NES in four years.
 That kind of output is insane!
 As a result of such quick development time, many of the games produced during this era are, at best, average.
 After Donkey Kong Country sold six billion copies, though, they became Nintendo’s right-hand company.
 Everything they made for Nintendo seemed to turn to gold, until Starfox Adventures came along and Nintendo said, “You know what?
 Rare effectively killed Starfox, kthxbai” and ended their partnership.
 Microsoft came along and purchased them in 2003, thinking they made a wise move.
 Kameo, Grabbed by the Ghoulies, Banjo and Kazooie: Nuts and Bolts, and Perfect Dark Zero have been the fruits of the Rare/Microsoft relationship; that’s a large $375 million woops on Microsoft’s part.
 It’s only with a couple recent Kinect games that Rare has started to turn a profit for Microsoft.
-None of this has to do with Cobra Triangle, a bizarre RC Pro Am-inspired series of boating challenges that range from “playable” to “kill me now.”
+None of this has to do with Cobra Triangle, a bizarre RC Pro Am-inspired series of boating challenges that range from “playable” to “so long, folks.”
 I just felt like recapping Rare’s history because, well, this is my blog and I needed an intro paragraph.

 The cover for Cobra Triangle is not quite a lie, but it does imply that the game will be more action-packed than it really is.
 I was surprised when I booted the game up, saw a large dragon staring at me like, “Yeah, I see you, Dylan, and I’m coming for you!”
 I was expecting some hardcore shooting action, and instead the first level is… a boat race.
 You can shoot enemy boats and take some power-ups, but the whole level is over in forty-five seconds.
 Level two has you collecting more power-ups and avoiding an electrical surge in the water.
 Level three has you…etc. It’s not until level five that you actually face off against the giant dragon.
 I made it to level seven where the goal is to keep all eight hostages in a roped-off swimming pool from being taken by rival boats, before I died several times.